Beginnings

 These "seeds" would reconvene in spring of 1991 at Columbia University to discuss the formation of this new organization.
 Around 20 people, representing Harvard, Columbia, Yale, University of Pennsylvania, Smith College, Rutgers, and NYU, sat in a room together, and for 3 days, they hammered out the purpose and goals of what would become ITASA.
 Their names include Tim Ch'ng, Morris Tsai, Rolla Ch'ng, Ula Hwang, Peilan Chiu, Cindy Yeh, Felicia Lin, and Winston Yang.

 Though our organization didn't settle on an official name until 1993, the acronym ITASA traces back to 1992, when Brown University held the first "ITASA Cultural Conference" for universities in the region.
 Over the next year, similar conferences were held with various names, including the ITASA/TASC Cultural Conference at the University of Illinois, ITSA at University of Pennsylvania, and TASCon at the University of Illinois again.
-Though these conferences varied in name and location, they involved that same group of college students‐a passionate core of Taiwanese Americans who wanted to reach, connect, and grow a community of like- minded people.
-With their events, they sought to not only establish the foundations for this new network, but also increase our society's understanding of Taiwan and Taiwanese issues, as well as to promote the importance of identity, leadership, support, and non-political affiliation in our community.
+Though these conferences varied in name and location, they involved that same group of college students—a passionate core of Taiwanese Americans who wanted to reach, connect, and grow a community of like-minded people.
+With these events, they sought to not only establish the foundations for this new network, but also increase society's understanding of Taiwan and Taiwanese issues, as well as to promote the importance of identity, leadership, support, and non-political affiliation.
 The original tenets of their vision are core values at ITASA and still guide our operations today.

 To Incorporation

 At our inception, ITASA conferences were financed out of student pockets, and attendance generally numbered around 35 people.
-Only 10 years later, we consistently invite that many speakers at each conference, and every year, we see students coming in the hundreds to our events from coast to coast.
+Only 10 years later, began to consistently invite that many speakers at each conference, and every year, we saw students coming in the hundreds to our events from coast to coast.
 On February 17, 1998, ITASA was formally incorporated as a 501(c) (3) cultural tax-exempt nonprofit corporation in Delaware, by Incorporator Kokui Lim.

 From a group of veteran officers, the Board of Directors emerged and took charge.
 In 2003, Governor-led Regional Boards were established, replacing the single Regional Representative in each region, and District Chairs took charge over the Districts, which were subdivided from the Regions.
 In 2006, District Chairs, along with being in charge of Districts, also were given the choice of also being an assistant to a National Director, making each Department an actual team of working individuals.